zmanian/gaia/README.md

 gaiacli query account <YOURPUBKEY>
 ```

+After your coins have been bonded you should start to see blocks rolling in on the
+second node.
+If the second node is halted then the first node should continue publishing blocks
+as it has a voting power of 10 (from genesis.json) which is greater than the number
+of tokens we bonded in the previous step.
+If we had bonded a larger amount such as 11 _strings_
+then the network would have halted when to paused the second node.
+Give it a shot!

-Next unbond some coins, you should see your VotingPower reduce
+Finally watch all your power relinquish as you unbond some coins, you should see your
-and your account balance increase.
+VotingPower reduce and your account balance increase.

 ```
 gaiacli tx unbond --amount 1strings --name <YOURNAME>